 Mentors are leaders.
 They give back to their professional communities.
 They coach others to achieve their full potential and work effectively with people from different backgrounds and experiences in today’s diverse workplace.

-As a valued mentor, you have the opportunity to:
+As a valued mentor in our Kaleidoscope Mentoring Program (KMP), you have the opportunity to:

-- share knowledge about your industry/profession based on your own experiences
+- Share your knowledge about your industry/profession based on your own experiences

-- develop your coaching, communication and leadership skills
+- Developing your own mentoring, communication and leadership skills

-- work with people from diverse backgrounds and cultures
+- Enhancing your cross-cultural competence by working with people from diverse backgrounds and cultures

-- improve your understanding of issues and barriers experienced by newcomers to Australia
+- Improving your understanding of the issues and barriers experienced by newcomers in Australia.

-Give just 18 hours of your time over three months and you can help change someone’s life.
+Just 27 hours of your mentoring time over three months can change someone’s life for good.

-- have worked for at least two years in your field in Australia
+- Have worked for at least two years in your field/profession/industry in Australia

-- are thinking about your professional legacy and what you will contribute toward your organisation and the people who work with you
+- Be thinking about your professional legacy and what you will contribute toward your organisation and the people who work with you

-- have a National Police Clearance Certificate obtained within the last 6 months.
-If you do not have a police clearance the Kaleidoscope Initiative will apply for one on your behalf (at no cost to you).
+- Have a National Police Clearance Certificate issued within the last 6 months.
+(If you do not have a police clearance, the City of Stirling can apply for one on your behalf at no cost to you).

 As a mentor, you need to:

-- provide details on your professional background and some additional information so we can match you with a mentee
+- Provide details on your professional background and some additional information in your application so that we can best match you with a mentee

-- work with your mentee to determine employment goals, and set targets related to job searching, networking, and professional development etc.
+- Work with your mentee to determine their employment goals and set targets related to job searching, networking, professional development, etc.

-- seek support from the mentoring coach for a referral to resources, troubleshooting etc.
+- Seek support from the mentoring coach, if needed, for a referral to resources, troubleshooting, etc.

-You can help a skilled, professional newcomer reconnect with their career this year!
+You can help a skilled newcomer professional reconnect with their career!

 Signing up is an easy four-step process.
 Here’s what you can expect from the registration process.

-Our mentoring coach will be in touch when we have found a potential mentee for you.
+- Talk to the mentoring coach: Our mentoring coach will contact you again when we have found a potential mentee match for you.

-If you agree with the match we suggest, you’ll take part in an orientation session to get started in the program.
+- Meet your mentee: If you agree with the match we suggest, we’ll invite you to take part in an induction and orientation session to get started in the program.

-The Kaleidoscope Mentoring Program is being implemented under a partnership between City of Stirling, City of Canning and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government.
+The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, the City of Canning the City of Swan and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government through the Office of Multicultural Interests.
 The Program has been created in consultation with the Toronto Regional Immigrant Employment Council (TRIEC).
 Their successful TRIEC Mentoring Partnership program is the model for mentoring programs across Canada and internationally.